thmcmahon/aes/README.md

 ## Installation and usage

 If I can be bothered I'll upload this to CRAN, but in the meantime you'll need to use `devtools` to install it.
-So install that first if you don't have it, then follow the following instructions:
+So install that first if you don't have it, then follow these instructions:

 Install it from this repo with: